Healthy, Strong Nails: Your Nail Care 101 Guide

 1. Don't Pick at Living Skin

-Most people call it “picking at your cuticles,” but what’s actually being picked is living skin — the protective tissue that supports and seals the nail plate.
-And yes, what happens around the nail directly affects the health of the nail itself.
+Most people call it “picking at cuticles,” but what’s actually being picked is living skin — the protective tissue that supports and seals the nail plate.

-The key isn’t simply self-control — it’s prevention.
-When your nail walls are properly maintained through consistent, detailed care — what we call Nail Care, not just “cuticle care” — there’s nothing left to pick at.
-Healthy nail walls lie flush, smooth, and free of irritation.
+When nail walls are properly maintained through consistent, thoughtful care — what we call Nail Care, not just “cuticle care” — there’s nothing left to pick at.
+No self-control, no frustration.

-And once you experience how refined and healthy your hands look after true Nail Care, something changes.
-The urge to pick naturally fades, replaced by an instinct to protect what you’ve worked so hard to restore.
+The urge to pick naturally fades, replaced by an instinct to protect what you’ve worked so hard to have.

 2. Don't Peel Nails

-Peeling your nails may seem innocent — a small lift you catch with your fingertip — but each time you do, you’re tearing away microscopic layers of your natural keratin.
-Over time, that damage leaves nails thin, weak, and uneven.
+Peeling nails may seem innocent — a small lift you catch with your fingertip — but each time you do, you’re tearing away microscopic layers of your natural keratin.

-Relying on self-control alone is exhausting — willpower is a finite resource.
-The better path is to remove the temptation altogether by fixing the root of the problem: weak product application, overgrown edges, or improper curing.
+The better path is to remove the temptation altogether by healing the root of the problem.

 3. Don't Get Refills

-Think of it like eating out of the same bowl for weeks without washing the dishes — each refill layers new material over old buildup, trapping bacteria, concealing damage, and disrupting the natural architecture of the nail beneath.
+Think of it like eating out of the same bowl for weeks without washing the dishes — each refill layers new material over old buildup, trapping bacteria, concealing damage, and degrading the natural architecture of the nail beneath.

-Remember: your hands are your first point of contact with the world.
-They touch countless surfaces each day, inevitably interacting with bacteria.
-When old product is sealed under new layers — often with an E-file dangerously sawing away at the surface first — you create the ideal conditions for that bacteria to thrive: invisible to the eye, but harmful over time.
+They touch countless surfaces throughout the day, inevitably interacting with bacteria.
+When old product is sealed under new layers, you create the ideal conditions for that bacteria to thrive: invisible to the eye, and harmful over time.

-A truly restorative manicure always begins with a clean slate.
+The best manicures always begin with a clean slate.
 Each product layer should be removed completely and safely before new structure is built.
-This isn’t just about aesthetics — it’s about hygiene, integrity, and self-respect.

 4. Don't Use Regular Polish

-What many don’t realize is that regular polish seeps into the natural keratin layers of the nail, slowly breaking them down.
 The yellowing often seen after long-term regular polish use isn’t just cosmetic — it’s evidence of structural nail damage.
-The keratin that gives your nails strength becomes compromised, leading to peeling, brittleness, and uneven texture.
+The keratin that gives your nails strength has become compromised, leading to peeling, brittleness, and uneven texture.

-The same caution applies to acrylics and dip systems.
-Both rely on harsh chemical processes and adhesives that can weaken and break down the natural nail plate over time.
+Both rely on nail drills, harsh chemical processes, and adhesives that will weaken and break down the natural nail plate over time.

 Trust your instincts: when you smell the harsh, pungent chemical fumes of regular polish or acrylic, run.
-That reaction is your body’s signal — a reminder that beauty should never come at the cost of your health.

 5. Don't Use Cuticle Oil

-This one surprises many first-time clients at Atelier Anaiis.
-Cuticle oil has long been marketed as a universal cure for dryness — and while it can be beneficial on bare nails, it behaves very differently when applied over gel.
+Cuticle oil has long been marketed as a universal cure for dryness — and while it can help on bare nails, it’s a whole different story with manicured nails.

 When oil seeps into the micro-gaps between product and natural nail, it can soften the bond and begin to force small separations in the seal.
-Those gaps may then trap water, creating the ideal environment for fungus and bacterial growth beneath the surface.

 Leave the deeper restorative work to your nail professional, and reserve cuticle oil for the moments when your nails are truly bare.